kontura/kontura.github.io/content/projects/trails.md

 Neovim plugin generating interactive ascii art call graph.

-Inspired by now archived Sourcetrail.
+Inspired by now archived [Sourcetrail](https://github.com/CoatiSoftware/Sourcetrail).

 Requires set up LSP because it is using `callHierarchy/incomingCalls` handler to get the required information.

+It is using a simple genetic algorithm to minimize the number of crossing in the generated graph.